loicreynier/awesome-modding/README.md

 > Everything related to The Witcher 3 modding.

 - [WolvenKit (legacy)](https://github.com/WolvenKit/WolvenKit-7) - REDEngine 3 file editor designed to simplify and accelerate modding workflow.
+- [The Witcher 3 Mod Manager](https://www.nexusmods.com/witcher3/mods/2678) - Mod manager dedicated to The Witcher 3 for Windows and Linux.

 ### Cyberpunk 2077 / REDEngine 4